Revolutionaries fighting French soldiers on the barricades in Paris, 1848

 • Peterloo Collection: a unique collection of documents, books and newspapers relating to Peterloo.

-• Wood Street Mission: a selection of photographs and documents from the child poverty charity.
+• Wood Street Mission: a selection of photographs and documents from the local child-poverty charity.